magpie-align/magpie/README.md

 - ⭕️: Partially work.
 We can get something interesting, but may apply a powerful filter and/or a logits processor.
 - ❌: Not work.
 - ❓: Untested.

+We hope Magpie can contribute to the democratization of AI.
+With your help, we can create more data and enhance the transparency of model alignment processes!

 ## Abstract